Molissa Fenley: Recognition and professional affiliations

 Fenley has taught as a Visiting Lecturer at New York University's Experimental Theater Wing, University of Georgia at Athens and University of Utah.
-She worked as a Resident Artist for the Baryshnikov Arts Center, The Atlantic Center for the Arts, The American Academy in Rome, Bard College, The Hotchkiss School, The Asian Cultural Council in Tokyo, Yaddo, the Bogliasco Foundation, Djerassi, and Harvard University.
+She worked as a Resident Artist for the Baryshnikov Arts Center, The Atlantic Center for the Arts, The American Academy in Rome, Bard College, The Hotchkiss School, The Asian Cultural Council in Tokyo, Yaddo, the Bogliasco Foundation, Djerassi, Bloedel Reserve, Marble House Project and Harvard University.
 She has taught repertory workshops at Bennington College, Barnard/Columbia and Hunter College.

 Personal life

-Fenley resides in New York, NY and Ventura County, CA. She is married to painter Roy Fowler.
+Fenley resides in New York, NY and Summerland, CA. She is married to painter Roy Fowler.

 Major works

+Fenley, to date, has choreographed over 90 works, which include: